philqc/deep-value-networks-pytorch/README.md

 and trying different alternatives which might explain our poor results compared to a simple unary model trained to make independent predictions for each label.

-* Hamming Loss  on the validation set of the Flickr dataset:
+* Hamming Loss  on the validation set of the Flickr dataset (lower is better):

 | Model              | Ours (10k training set) | Paper (10k training set)  | Ours (1k training set) |
 | -------------------|:----:|:------:|:------:|